-You can override the global alarm sensitivity level setting for the selected agents.
-You can enable or disable alarms for all rules, a category of rules, or an individual rule.
+You can override the alarm rules for the selected agents by assigning an alarm template.
+You can use the template to enable or disable alarms for all rules or an individual rule, or to change the threshold values of an alarm rule.

-To see descriptions of the rules, follow the steps described in Reviewing Rule Definitions on page 30.
+To see descriptions of the rules, follow the steps described in Reviewing Rule Definitions on page 28.